Overview of the phase space formulation of quantum mechanics with application to quantum technologies: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Todd Tilma for fruitful discussions.
-RPR would like to thank B\'alint Koczor for interesting and informative discussions on his work and for pointing to other important work.
-RPR also acknowledges support from the EPSRC grant number EP/T001062/1 (EPSRC Hub in Quantum Computing and Simulation)
+RPR would like to thank B\'alint Koczor for interesting and informative discussions and bringing to our attention some important work, RPR would also like to thank Steffen Glaser and Robert Zeier for valuable feedback.
+RPR also acknowledges support from the EPSRC grant number EP/T001062/1 (EPSRC Hub in Quantum Computing and Simulation).